Bangsamoro: Creation of Bangsamoro

 Voters look for their names at a precinct in Marawi during the January 21 BOL plebiscite.

 Under the presidency of Aquino's successor, Rodrigo Duterte, a new draft for the BBL was made and became legislated into law as the Bangsamoro Organic Law (BOL) in 2018.
 A plebiscite to ratify the BOL was held on January 21, 2019, with a majority of ARMM voters deciding for the ratification of the law.
 Voters in Cotabato City voted to join the new autonomous region, while voters in Isabela City voted against inclusion.
 The Commission on Elections proclaimed that the BOL was "deemed ratified" on January 25, 2019.
 The provincial government of Sulu, where majority voted against inclusion, was also not in favor of the law, with its governor challenging the constitutionality of the law before the Supreme Court.
 Despite voting against inclusion, Sulu was still included in the Bangsamoro region due to rules stated in the BOL, sparking outrage from residents.

-In February 2019, the second round of the plebiscite was held in the province of Lanao del Norte and some towns in North Cotabato.
-The plebiscite resulted in the inclusion of 63 of 67 barangays in North Cotabato that participated.
+In February 2019, the second round of the plebiscite was held in the province of Lanao del Norte and some towns in Cotabato.
+The plebiscite resulted in the inclusion of 63 of 67 barangays in Cotabato that participated.
 It also resulted in the rejection from the province of Lanao del Norte against the bid of six of its Muslim-majority towns to join the Bangsamoro, despite the six towns (Balo-i, Munai, Nunungan, Pantar, Tagoloan and Tangcal) opting to join the Bangsamoro by a sheer majority, with one town even voting for inclusion by 100%.
 A major camp of the MILF was within the Muslim areas of Lanao del Norte.